 - Press CTRL+ENTER.

-- Then, select the cell range I8:K8 and type this formula.
+- Select the range I8:K8 and enter this formula.

 =$F$8*C9/$F$9